ente76/guillotine/README.md

   - `singleInstance`: the menu item is disabled until the old process finished
   - `multipleInstances` (default): no restrictions; multiple instances may be executed in parallel
   - `killBeforeRestart`: the running process is killed forcefully when the menu is selected a second time
-- `killOnDisable` (boolean): shall a running process get killed when the extension gets disabled?
-Defaults to `true`.
+- `killOnDisable` (boolean): whether the process gets killed when the extension gets disabled, defaults to `true`

-With regards to command instancing: some UI applications are behaving weird with regards to process creation.
-There are two types of weird applications:

-- An app gets started but the startup process finishes almost instantly.
-For Guillotine this app is considered closed almost instantly. `code` is an example for such app.
-The options for `instancing` and `killOnDisable` have no effect on such app.
-- An app gets started.
-When the app is closed by the user, the process keeps running.
-Although the app is no longer visible, you won't be able to start it a second time if `instancing` is put to `singleInstance`.
+The options `singleInstance`, `killBeforeRestart` and `killOnDisable` have no impact on background processes, i.e., these options don't work on something like `sh -c 'long-running-command &'`.
+Some applications are implicitly behaving like this.

 #### 2. switch

 - `type`: `switch`
 - `title` (string): title to show
-- `icon` (string): name of a system icon to show
 - `start` (string): command to execute when switching from off to on
 - `stop` (string): command to execute when switching from on to off
 - `check` (string): command to run when checking the toggle state